Data augmentation in Bayesian neural networks and the cold posterior effect: METHODS

+One idea noted in Sec.~\ref{sec:intro} is that each augmented image can be understood as its own datapoint, in which case DA increases the effective dataset size.
+Taking $A$ augmented images, $\x'_{i; a}$, we can write the resulting log-likelihood for a single underlying image as,

-This issue is really hinting at a deeper problem: in treating each augmented input as a separate datapoint, we have implicitly assumed that the label for each augmentation of the same input is independent (conditioned on the input).
-This could be achieved if we took each augmentation of the same underlying input and presented them to a different human annotator.
+The first issue with this approach is that the ``correct'' number of augmentations can be very difficult to define.
+Indeed, in the case of e.g.\ rotations, there are an uncountably infinite number of possible augmentations even within a narrow range, perhaps implying that we should take $A=\infty$, which is clearly pathological as it results in ignoring the prior.
+This issue is really hinting at a deeper problem: in treating each augmented image as a separate datapoint, we have implicitly assumed that the labels for each augmented image are independent.
+This could be achieved if we took each augmentation of the same underlying image and presented them to a different human annotator.
 However, that is not what happens in practice.
-Usually only the underlying unaugmented input is labelled by a human, and the label is assumed to be the same for all resulting augmentations.
-As such, a mistaken label will propagate to all the augmented examples, and thus the labels for different augmentations of the same underlying input are not independent and an approach (such as this one), which assumes they are, cannot be valid.
+Usually it is only the underlying unaugmented image, $\x_i$, that is labelled by a human, and that single label is assumed to apply to all augmented images, $\x'_{i; a}$.
+As such, the labels for different augmentations of the same underlying input are not independent, and an approach (such as this one) which assumes they are cannot be valid.

-By far the most common approach in past work combining data augmentation and Bayesian inference is to take a pre-existing algorithm, and replace the underlying non-augmented image, $\x_i$, with an augmented image, $\x_i'$.
-Ultimately, this targets the averaged (negative) loss (Appendix~\ref{sec:app:vi_sgld})
+Perhaps the most standard practical approach to using DA in BNNs is to take a pre-existing algorithm, and replace the underlying non-augmented image, $\x_i$, with a randomly augmented image, $\x_i'$.
+However, if we consider $\log \softmax_{y_i} \f(\x'_i; \w)$ to be the log-likelihood, then randomness in the augmented image, $\x'_i$ gives a ``randomly perturbed log-likelihood [which] does not have a clean interpretation as a valid likelihood function'' \citep{izmailov2021bayesian}.
+Perhaps a more fundamental issue is that ultimately, the resulting algorithms target the averaged (negative) loss (Appendix~\ref{sec:app:vi_sgld}),

-This approach is convenient, since a single sample from the augmentation distribution can provide an unbiased estimate $\Lhlogprob=\log \softmax_{y_i} f(\x'_i; \w)$, so it is used explicitly in some settings \citep[e.g.][]{benton2020learning}.
-Importantly, though, a valid likelihood should arise from a valid distribution over labels, and should therefore normalise if we sum over labels.
-For instance, without augmentation, we have
+This approach is convenient, as a single sample from the augmentation distribution can provide an unbiased estimate $\Lhlogprob=\log \softmax_{y_i} \f(\x'_i; \w)$, so it is used explicitly in some settings \citep[e.g.][]{benton2020learning}.
+Importantly though, a valid likelihood should arise from a valid distribution over labels, and should therefore normalize if we sum over labels.
+For instance, without augmentation,

-However, $\Llogprob^i(y_i;\w)$ does not in general normalise to $1$ and thus it does not form a valid log-likelihood.